goorockey/myhackernews/README.md

 myhackernews
 ============

-My implement for hacker news in python.
+My implement for hacker news in django.
 Just for pratice.